mtsknn/AutoHotkey/README.md

 - When I type `H'`, the characters get replaced with Ä.

 Before I created this script,
-I was constantly toggling between the US and Finnish keyboard layouts in Windows with <kbd>Win</kbd> + <kbd>Space</kbd>.
+I was constantly toggling the input language between US English and Finnish with <kbd>Win</kbd> + <kbd>Space</kbd>.
-I used
-Finnish layout for writing Finnish (my native language) and US layout for all other purposes.
+I switched to Finnish when I was writing Finnish (my native language) and otherwise kept US English active.

 But man, it was _so annoying_
-to forget many times a day which one is the currently active layout.
+to forget many times a day which one is the currently active input language.
-It was also unergonomic to constantly toggle between the layouts.
+It was also unergonomic to constantly toggle between the two.

-But no more!
+No more!
-Now I can keep the US layout active 100% of the time while still being able to write Finnish comfortably.
+Now I can keep US English active all the time while still being able to write Finnish comfortably.

 I have tried many different hotstrings for typing ä's and ö's,